dulanw/A3AutoPilotScript/README.md

 # A3AutoPilotScript
-Spawn in an AI as a pilot and loiter around a select area
+Spawn in an AI as a pilot and loiter around a selected area

 ## Installation
 ### Exile
 Copy the custom folder into your Exile.<MapName> folder.
 Merge or copy the description.ext
 Merge or copy the initPlayerLocal.sqf

 ## Settings
 All the settings that can be changed are inside \custom\ChaosAutoPilot\AutoPilotConfig.h